TheTahaM/HangmanProject/README.md

 The Home tab on the navigation bar will sign you out

-Note: You can press clues to get a clue at the top of the webpage, that'll help you guess the word
+Note: You can press clues to get a hint at the top of the webpage, that'll help you guess the word